Lovkush-A/deception_dataset/README.md

 # Deception detection dataset

-The primary aim of the project was to develop high quality deception datasets.
+The primary aim of the project is to develop high quality deception datasets.

 ## Progress